dangreen07/Music-Streaming/README.md

 This website is a music streaming website that allows users to stream music from their computers.
 It uses React and TypeScript for the frontend and Rust for the backend.

 Currently, the website is in development and is not yet functional.
-The rust backend, currently, sends the entire file to the frontend instead of streamign it.
+The rust backend, currently, sends the entire file to the frontend instead of streaming it.

 ## Current Features on the backend
 - User registration
 - User login
 - Session invalidation (logout)
+- Get user info
 - User session management
 - Output the chunks of the audio file
 - Get the current song info
 - Use an s3 bucket to store the music files
+- Storing information about the songs in the database
+- Splitting the files in the s3 bucket into smaller chunks to be loaded

 ## Current Features on the frontend
 - Login